How do you become a Personal Trainer?

 Be Prepared To Evolve With The Industry

 Working as a personal trainer means keeping ahead of the game in what is one of the most competitive industries in the world.
 You’ll need the motivation and commitment to continue to develop your own skills and education.
-It’s a dirty job, but if you want to keep your certification and be great fitness trainer, you’ll need to move with the times!
+It’s a dirty job, but if you want to keep your certification and be a great fitness trainer, you’ll need to move with the times!

 Be Prepared To Commit!